-A lot of this guide looks at technology-enabled methods for gathering evidence but sometimes—no matter how many analytics tools you have—you need to go to the source and get some raw data.
+A lot of these guides look at technology-enabled methods for gathering evidence but sometimes—no matter how many analytics tools you have—you need to go to the source and get some raw data.
 This means actually observing people and their behaviour ‘in the wild’.

 This is particularly true if you are looking to design an online service that interacts with people's daily lives.
 If you're designing an app which helps people make healthier decisions when out shopping in supermarkets, you'd better go out and get a good understanding of how people actually shop first.

-You can survey and interview people all you want but if you're to truly understand what they actually do (rather than what they say they do), you should consider accompanying them when doing tasks.
+You can of course survey and interview people to find answers but if you're to truly understand what they actually do (rather than what they say they do), you should consider accompanying them when doing tasks.
 You can learn where they get stuck, why they have problems, how they find work arounds, which things they love, what they ignore, and more.

 I’m calling this field research although you might also find this kind of thing being called ethnography.